 DeVault Graves Books (2019)

 — This privately printed, 100 copy limited edition book tells the story of the afternoon the author, then a young journalist, spent talking with Louise Brooks.
-(Graves, by all accounts, was the last journalist to sit bedside with the aging Brooks.)
+(Graves, by all accounts, was the last journalist to sit bedside the aging Brooks.)
 This slim, 78-page hardcover book is comprised of material from the author’s earlier, 2015 book, Louise Brooks, Frank Zappa, & Other Charmers & Dreamers, which collects the best of his long-form journalism. (purchase Louise Brooks, Frank Zappa, & Other Charmers & Dreamers on amazon)

 Bobs and Jazz: The Unforgettable Life of Louise Brooks